malexandert/egg-him/README.md

 I started implementing a database using MongoDB and Mongoose but then i kinda got bored and moved on to other projects. so before you do anything else that's a thing that needs fixing.

-also i apologize if the code is messy or is this README is slightly incomprehensible.
+also i apologize if the code is messy or if this README is slightly incomprehensible.

 also am willing to share hosting & url just hmu :)